-If you are currently a registered dietitian and are interested in deepening your knowledge base, enhancing your professional practice, and developing your research skills in Nutrition and Dietetics, then this program was designed for you.
+Are you interested in deepening your knowledge base, enhancing your professional practice, and developing your research skills in Nutrition and Dietetics?
+This program was designed for you.

 A masters designed you meet your health career goals

 Indianapolis is your educational playground

 As a student, you would be within walking distance of four of Indiana’s leading hospitals, have access to over 400 community and clinical partnerships, and would benefit from existing collaborations of Nutrtion and Dietetics faculty locally, state-wide, and nationally.

 The Master of Science in Nutrition and Dietetics is a 36-hour graduate program whose coursework is rooted in collaboration and requires either a thesis or translational problem.